Rethinking the notion of oracle: A prequel to Lawvere-Tierney topologies for computability theorists: Abstract characterization of universal oracle computation

-Next, let us discuss the idempotent version of Weihrauch reducibility.
-Such a notion is first introduced in \cite{HiJo16}, usually called generalized Weihrauch reducibility.
-The notion of degree is always assigned to reducibility; therefore, it is necessary to name the notion of degree corresponding to generalized Weihrauch reducibility, but it would be a disaster to name it ``generalized Weihrauch degree'' (as it is not a generalization of Weihrauch degree).
+\begin{remark} Note that $f$ is Weihrauch reducible to $g$ if and only if {\tt Computer} has a computable ``exactly one-query'' strategy for the game $\mathfrak{G}(f,g)$; that is, ${\tt A}_1={\tt Halt}$.
+Similarly, $f$ is pointed Weihrauch reducible to $g$ if and only if {\tt Computer} has a computable ``at most one-query'' strategy for the game $\mathfrak{G}(f,g)$; that is, ${\tt A}_i={\tt Halt}$ for some $i<2$. \end{remark}

+\begin{remark} This idempotent version of Weihrauch reducibility is usually called generalized Weihrauch reducibility \cite{HiJo16}.
 As explained in Section \ref{sec:background}, this reducibility can be viewed as a fusion of Weihrauch reducibility and Turing reducibility.
-Therefore, from this perspective, this article will refer to this reducibility as {\em Turing-Weihrauch reducibility} (and use the symbol $\leq_{TW}$) rather than generalized Weihrauch reducibility.
+Therefore, from this perspective, this article will refer to this reducibility as {\em Turing-Weihrauch reducibility} (and use the symbol $\leq_{TW}$) rather than generalized Weihrauch reducibility. \end{remark}

-In a similar way as above, we can give a characterization of Turing-Weihrauch reducibility.
-Recall that a universal computation for a Weihrauch oracle is a computational model that accesses the oracle exactly once.
-In the case of a Turing-Weihrauch oracle, the number of times the oracle is accessed can be any number of times or even zero.
-For the basics of Turing-Weihrauch reducibility (i.e., generalized Weihrauch reducibility) $\leq_{TW}$, see \cite{HiJo16,Kih20}.
-How to introduce a universal computation for this concept has been also studied in depth, and the universal computation relative to a Turing-Weihrauch oracle $g$ is denoted by $g^{\diamondsuit}$ \cite{NePa18,Wes21} (the symbol $g^\Game$ is also used in \cite{Kih20,Kih21}).
-This diamond operator is also related to the notion of {\em dialogue} \cite{vO06,FavO16}.
+The idea of describing the process of Turing-like reduction using a game has some precedents, e.g., a {\em dialogue} \cite{vO06,FavO16}.
+A notion essentially almost equivalent to Turing-Weihrauch reducibility has been studied by Lee-van Oosten \cite{LvO} (see also \cite[Remark 2.15]{Kih21}) in an intricate tree form (dealing with a more general setting) rather than in game form.
+It was Hirschfeldt-Jockusch \cite[Definitions 4.1 and 4.3]{HiJo16} who gave a very clear and intuitive formulation of this notion in game form.
+One of their aims was to give a clear computability-theoretic characterization of $\om$-model separation of $\Pi^1_2$ principles in second-order arithmetic \cite[Proposition 4.2]{HiJo16}.
+Neumann-Pauly \cite{NePa18} gave another formulation using register machines.

+How to introduce a {\em universal} computation for Turing-Weihrauch reducibility has been also studied in depth: The universal computation relative to a partial Turing oracle (in a more general setting) is formulated as a dialogue \cite{vO06,FavO16}, and the universal computation relative to a Turing-Weihrauch oracle $g$ has a machine formulation \cite{NePa18,Wes21}, denoted $g^{\diamondsuit}$, and a game formulation \cite{Kih20,Kih21}, denoted $g^\Game$, which are essentially equivalent.

+Note that the rule of the game $\mathfrak{G}(f,g)$ does not mention $f$ except for Player I's first move.
+Hence, if we skip Player I's first move, we can judge if a given play follows the rule without specifying $f$.
+Such a restricted game is denoted by $\mathfrak{G}(g)$.